 This therapy focuses primarily on the treatment of panic attacks (which are extremely common amongst those who have undergone extreme trauma).
 It involves educating the client about what panic attacks are and then helps them develop breathing techniques to control the panic.
 One technique the therapy uses is to recreate the symptoms of a panic attack artificially in the client.
 For example:

-a) the therapist gets the client to breathe through a straw for a while (this mimics the adverse effect of how we breathe during a panic attack) ; b) the client spins on a swivel chair (which mimics the dizziness which is often felt during panic attacks), and c) the client is asked to repeatedly tense and untense the stomach (this mimics the queasy feeling we often experience in our stomachs when we are having a panic attack).
+a) the therapist gets the client to breathe through a straw for a while (this mimics the adverse effect of how we breathe during a panic attack); b) the client spins on a swivel chair (which mimics the dizziness which is often felt during panic attacks), and c) the client is asked to repeatedly tense and untense the stomach (this mimics the queasy feeling we often experience in our stomachs when we are having a panic attack).

-Artificially recreating the feelings which accompany a panic attack help to DEMYSTIFY them in our minds and help us to see them as merely a temporary inconvenience which is not dangerous and can be easily dealt with (after the artificial symptoms have been brought on, the therapist guides the client through the breathing exercises which stop the symptoms.
+Artificially recreating the feelings which accompany a panic attack help to DEMYSTIFY them in our minds and help us to see them as merely a temporary inconvenience that is not dangerous and can be easily dealt with (after the artificial symptoms have been brought on, the therapist guides the client through the breathing exercises which stop the symptoms.
 The client can apply the same breathing exercises the next time s/he experiences a real panic attack).

 Once the client has been shown how to overcome the symptoms of panic, s/he need no longer fear them and they start to lose their power over him/her.